haydarmiezanie/house_of_scraper/README.md

 ## Overview
 House of Scraper is a Python-based web scraping tool designed to extract data from various websites efficiently.
 Leveraging libraries such as `cloudscraper`, which helps bypass anti-bot measures and captchas, this tool simplifies the process of collecting and processing web data.
-House of Scraper is a Python-based web scraping tool designed to extract data from various websites efficiently.
-Leveraging libraries such as `cloudscraper`, this tool simplifies the process of collecting and processing web data.

 ## Features